DeepSensor

 DeepSensor streamlines the application of neural processes (NPs) to environmental sciences by

-providing a simple interface for building, training, and evaluating NPs using xarray
+providing a simple interface for building, training, and evaluating NPs using xarray and pandas

 data.
 Our developers and users form an open-source community whose vision is to accelerate the next